>

 3. Semi-Permanent Hair Color

-Semi-permanent hair colors last the least amount, 4-6 weeks.
+Semi-permanent hair colors last the least amount, i.e., 4-6 weeks.
 These hair colors don’t contain any coloring agents like ammonia or peroxides.
 This is why they don’t affect your natural hair color at all.
-This hair color type doesn't show up as well on naturally darker or brunette hair.
+This type of hair color doesn't show up as well on naturally darker or brunette hair.
 It simply adds a layer of the new shade over your existing hair pigment, which makes it difficult to go lighter with semi-permanent colors.

 • When to use this type of hair color?